History of Limerick: Boycott against Limerick Jews

 Census returns record one Jew in Limerick in 1861.
 This doubled by 1871 and doubled again by 1881.
 Increases to 35, 90 and 130 are shown for 1888, 1892, and 1896 respectively.
 A small number of Lithuanian Jewish tradespeople, fleeing persecution in their homeland, began arriving in Limerick in 1878.
 They initially formed an accepted part of the city's retail trade, centred on Collooney St. The community established a synagogue and a cemetery in the 1880s.
 Easter Sunday of 1884 saw the first of what were to be a series of sporadic violent antisemitic attacks and protests.
 The wife of Lieb Siev and their child were injured by stones and their house damaged by an angry crowd for which the ringleaders were sentenced to hard labour for a month.
 In 1892 two families were beaten and a stoning took place on 24 November 1896.
 Many details about Limerick's Jewish families are recorded in the 1901 census that shows most were peddlers, though a few were described as drapery dealers and grocers.

 In 1904 a young Catholic priest, Father John Creagh, of the Redemptorist order, delivered a fiery sermon castigating Jews for rejecting the divinity of Jesus Christ, usury alliance with the Freemasons then persecuting the Catholic Church in France, taking over Limerick's economy, selling shoddy goods at inflated prices paid in instalments.
 He urged Catholics "not to deal with the Jews."
 Later, after 32 Jews left Limerick due to the agitation, Fr.
 Creagh was disowned by his superiors who said that: religious persecution had no place in Ireland.
-The Limerick Pogrom was the economic boycott waged against the small Jewish community for over two years.
+The Limerick Boycott was the economic boycott waged against the small Jewish community for over two years.
 Keogh suggests the name derives from their previous Lithuanian experience even though no Jews in Limerick were killed or even seriously injured.
 Limerick's Protestants, many of whom were also traders, supported the Jews throughout the pogrom, but ultimately five Jewish families left the city and 26 families remained.

 Some went to Cork, intending to embark on ships from Cobh to travel to America.
 The people of Cork welcomed them into their homes.
 Church halls were opened for the refugees, many of whom remained.
 Gerald Goldberg, a son of this migration, became Lord Mayor of Cork in 1977, and the Marcus brothers, David and Louis, grandchildren of the pogrom, would become hugely influential in Irish literature and Irish film, respectively.